![]() |

 // This Function Provides Delay In Milliseconds Using DWT __STATIC_INLINE void DWT_Delay_ms(volatile uint32_t au32_milliseconds) { uint32_t au32_initial_ticks = DWT->CYCCNT; uint32_t au32_ticks = (HAL_RCC_GetHCLKFreq() / 1000); au32_milliseconds *= au32_ticks; while ((DWT->CYCCNT - au32_initial_ticks) < au32_milliseconds); } |

-STM32 Hardware Timer Delay
+STM32 Timer Delay us & ms

-An alternative way for the DWT to achieve time delay in milliseconds, microseconds, and even nanoseconds (require SysCLK >= 100MHz) is the hardware timers in the microcontroller.
-You can use one of them to achieve this task.
-I prefer to use a general-purpose or basic timer so you don’t lose valuable hardware resources for this task.
-For this tutorial, I’ll be using TIMER4 which is a general-purpose timer and connected to the APB1 bus.
-Here is the microcontroller’s architecture diagram.
+An alternative solution other than the STM32 DWT Delay is to use STM32 Timers to achieve delay in milliseconds, microseconds, and even nanoseconds (require SysCLK >= 100MHz).
+You can use any of the STM32 Timers to achieve this task.
+I prefer using a general-purpose or basic timer so you don’t lose valuable hardware resources (like advanced PWM, trigger sources, etc) for this task.

 While configuring the clock tree make sure to clock the required timer @ the Fsys clock as it’s assumed in the code that the timer clock is the same as the CPU.
-You can change the configurations, the clock, even the timer itself, and the bus by adjusting a couple of lines in code.
+You can change the configurations, the clock, even the timer itself, and the bus by adjusting a couple of lines in the code.

 1 2 |